pbiron/shc-show-env/README.md

 define ('SHC_SHOW_ENV_DEV', 'Development') ;
 ```

 If one of these constants is defined, then it's value is used as the "name" of the environment in the Admin Bar.
-If more than one of these constants is defined (you shouldn't do that), `SHC_SHOW_ENV_PROD` takes precedence, followed by `SHC_SHOW_ENV_STAGING`, followed by `SHC_SHOW_ENV_DEV`.
+If more than one of these constants is defined (BTW, you shouldn't do that), `SHC_SHOW_ENV_PROD` takes precedence, followed by `SHC_SHOW_ENV_STAGING`, followed by `SHC_SHOW_ENV_DEV`.

 If one of these 3 constants is defined, then the `shc_show_env_id_env` filter is **not** applied!

+### Setting web server environment variables

+You can also change the out-of-the-box behavior by defining 1 of 3 different environment variables (e.g., in the web server configuration) as follows:

+1. `SHC_SHOW_ENV_PROD`
+1. `SHC_SHOW_ENV_STAGING`
+1. `SHC_SHOW_ENV_DEV`

+If one of these web server environment variables is set, then it's value is used as the "name" of the environment in the Admin Bar.
+If more than one of these web server environment variables is set (BTW, you shouldn't do that), `SHC_SHOW_ENV_PROD` takes precedence, followed by `SHC_SHOW_ENV_STAGING`, followed by `SHC_SHOW_ENV_DEV`.

+If one of these 3 web server environment variables is set, then the constants discussed above are not examined nor is the `shc_show_env_id_env` filter is **not** applied!

 ### Conditionally hiding the environment in the Admin Bar